jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Introduction**
 --------------------

-Here you'll learn how to navigate to your new database and do a few simple commands using SQLite.
+Welcome to your SQLite environment!
+Here you'll learn how to navigate through your new workspace and get started using your first local database.

-We'll have a look at the Chinook database.
+We're going to take a look at the Chinook database which you've downloaded from the Downloadables section of this course.

+The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.
 You'll be getting very familiar with this database as we continue through the course.
-The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

-Let's have a look!
+Let's get started!

 **Accessing your Database**
 --------------------